What is customer experience analytics?

 Customer experience analytics use cases include:

 Creating effective segments for your target audience and understanding what they respond well to is a key part of customer experience analytics.
-The more personalized the customer experience and customer journey, the better.
+The more personalised the customer experience and customer journey, the better.

 Customers have preferences that sometimes aren’t clear to brands.
 If you only ask about what you know, instead of gathering all the data on your customers that you can, you might be missing out on key opportunities.